 A good way to practice and learn Chinese in a realistic setting is to get together with a Chinese language partner interested in learning your native language.
 Together you arrange a date and time and converse together in both languages.
 In the end, both will have improved their language skills.
 MandaLingua maintains a database of its language students interested in teaming up to practice, ask our staff members to help you find a suitable language partner.

 MandaLingua Language Exchange

 Join our frequently offered Language Exchange group discussions, open conversations on varied topics led by a moderator from MandaLingua.
 The moderator brings together international students who would like to learn Chinese with Chinese students who would like to improve their English, ensuring that everyone gets a chance to learn from each other.
 These discussion groups emphasize active conversational practice for all participants.

 Optimize your study time management

-To organize and prioritise your learning within a text and give yourself a better overview of various topics, try highlighting important words and phrases with different colours according to your own colour-keyed system.
+To organize and prioritize your learning within a text and give yourself a better overview of various topics, try highlighting important words and phrases with different colors according to your own color-keyed system.